-ABB CONCISE, America’s leading distributor of contact lenses to eye care professionals, recommends all contact lens wearers discuss with their eye care specialist proper lens care and how to achieve the best results in maintaining contact lenses.
+ABB OPTICAL GROUP, America’s leading distributor of contact lenses to eye care professionals, recommends all contact lens wearers discuss with their eye care specialist proper lens care and how to achieve the best results in maintaining contact lenses.
 The following are some simple best practice rules for contact lens consumers to follow when caring for contact lenses and watching over eye health.

 1. Wash hands with warm water and soap before handling your contact lenses or touching your eyes.
 Residue from lotions, soaps and / or other chemical contaminants may stick to contact lenses, causing pain, irritation and / or blurred vision during wear.
 Be sure to dry your hands with clean cloth or towel.